Sunderland news: David Moyes confirms forward's long-awaited return

 The Black Cats manager, speaking at his pre-match press conference at the Academy of Light, said the Italian forward is likely to be in his squad for tomorrow's visit to Swansea.

-The 25-year-old, who spent two months on loan with the Swans in 2011, has been out since the end of August with a thigh injury picked up in the 1-1 draw with Southampton at St Mary’s Stadium.
+The 25-year-old has been out since the end of August with a thigh injury picked up in the 1-1 draw with Southampton at St Mary’s Stadium.

 A starting spot at the Liberty Stadium is unlikely, although a place on the bench in Wales has been penciled in.